 Although some see anti-Semitism as a thing of the past, the hatred and intolerance of anti-Semitism remain powerful and significant realities today.
 Anti-Semitic graffiti appears with regularity on the walls of buildings in our communities and on the desks in classrooms in our schools.
 Anti-Semitism remains a serious concern, as evidenced by the persistent scapegoating of the Jewish community in response to a variety of national events and crises, the increase of anti-Israel activity on campus with a corresponding targeting of Jewish students, and threats against Jews around the world by groups that challenge Israel’s right to exist.

 The Confronting Anti-Semitism Program is an interactive education program for middle and high school youth and adult family members designed to empower and equip the Jewish community with constructive and effective responses to anti-Semitic incidents and the persistent anti-Semitic stereotypes that are often at the root of such incidents.

-Words to Action: Empowering Jewish Students to Address Bias on Campus is an interactive education program for college and pre-college students designed to empower and equip them with constructive and effective responses to combat anti-Semitism and anti-Israel bias on campus.
+Words to Action: Empowering Students to Address Anti-Semitism on Campus is an interactive education program for college and pre-college students designed to empower and equip them with constructive and effective responses to combat anti-Semitism and anti-Israel bias on campus.

 Contact an ADL office in your area to learn more about how to equip your child and yourself to respond to these and other modern-day manifestations of anti-Semitism.